If you’re taking advantage of having more time at home to finally tackle yard projects, make sure you they don’t take you down the following week.

 Setting up a table with your tools on it prevents you from having to bend over to pick them up off the ground.

-Don’t mistake gardening for a pain-free activity.
+Don’t mistake gardening for pain-free activity.
 Gardening injuries put more people in the hospital than rugby and skiing!
 Overuse injuries are common.
 Gardening can put your back, wrists, and neck in uncomfortable positions.
 Similar to other yard work, start with some gentle stretches.
 Don’t forget to give your wrists some rolls.

 If you’re a regular gardener, you might want to consider investing in some knee protection and ergonomic gardening tools that keep your wrists in a neutral position.